venenux/alpine-wiki/newbie/alpine-newbie-xfce-desktop.md

 avoid those packages, if Alpine usage will be for GUI only.

 The packages of locales will be need as base for multi-lang enviroment.

+If you are impatient: [.. use this guide named Fast Forward XFCE desktop](../tutorials/community-way/alpine-tutorial-desktop-xfce4-fast-forward.md)

 #### setup system users